A cone theorem for nef curves: Running the Minimal Model Program

 Now we apply Theorem \ref{mmptheorem} with $V$ and $A$ as chosen.
 According to the first part of the theorem, every class in $U'$ has a representative $\Gamma$ so that, setting $D := K_{X} + \Delta + A + \Gamma$, we can run the $D$-minimal model program with scaling.
 If $D$ is on the pseudo-effective boundary, we obtain a birational contraction $\phi_{i}: X \dashrightarrow X_{i}$ with a Mori fibration $g_{i}: X_{i} \to Z_{i}$, where $K_{X_{i}} + \phi_{i*}(\Delta + A + \Gamma)$ vanishes on every curve contracted by $g_{i}$.
 Pick a curve $B_{i}$ in a general fiber of $g_{i}$ that avoids the (codimension at least 2) locus where $\phi^{-1}: X_{i} \dashrightarrow X$ is not an isomorphism.
 If we choose $B_{i}$ sufficiently general, then it belongs to a family of curves dominating $X_{i}$.
 Define $C_{i}$ to be the image of $B_{i}$ under $\phi_{i}^{-1}$.
 Of course $C_{i}$ is also a movable curve, and since $\phi$ is an isomorphism on a neighborhood of $C_{i}$ we have $D \cdot C_{i} = 0$.

 According to the second part of Theorem \ref{mmptheorem}, as we vary $\Gamma$ we obtain only finitely many Mori fibrations $g_{i}: X_{i} \to Z_{i}$.
 Applying this construction to each fibration in turn yields a finite set of curves $\{ C_{i} \}$.
-If we let $U$ be the open neighborhood of $B$ given by $U' + [A]$, then this finite set of curves satisfies the conclusion. \end{proof}
+If we let $U$ be the open neighborhood of $K_{X} + \Delta + B$ given by $U' + [K_{X} + \Delta + A]$, then this finite set of curves satisfies the conclusion. \end{proof}

-\begin{rmk} I am unable to show that the curves in Theorem \ref{nefcone} can be chosen to be rational curves.
+\begin{rmk} I am unable to show that the curves in Theorem \ref{firsttheorem} can be chosen to be rational curves.
 In the proof of Proposition \ref{mmpuse}, we needed to choose curves that avoided certain codimension $2$ subvarieties.
-The obstacle to finding rational curves with this property comes from the singularities of the ambient variety.
-In fact, finding suitable rational curves is essentially equivalent to finding rational curves contained in the smooth locus.
-It is conjectured that one can do this for any $\mathbb{Q}$-Fano variety with klt singularities, but it seems difficult to prove.
+The obstacle to finding rational curves with this property is that the ambient variety may be singular.
+It is conjectured that one can find rational curves in the smooth locus of any $\mathbb{Q}$-Fano variety with klt singularities, which would suffice for our purposes.

-However, if we are willing to replace the $C_{i}$ by classes $\alpha_{i}$ that do not necessarily represent curves, we can say something more.
+If we are willing to replace the $C_{i}$ by classes $\alpha_{i}$ that do not necessarily represent curves, we can say something more.
 Since a Mori fibration has relative Picard number $1$ and the general fiber is a log Fano variety, the class of any curve on the fiber is proportional to the class of a rational curve.
 Thus we may choose $\alpha_{i}$ to be the numerical pullback of the class of a nef rational curve.
 See \cite{araujo08} for more details on numerical pullbacks. \end{rmk}

 Using compactness we can extend Proposition \ref{mmpuse} to a global result.